 Webster Promotes Jason Soto to Executive Vice President, Chief Credit Officer

 WATERBURY, Conn., Feb.
-12, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Webster Bank is pleased to announce that Jason Soto, Chief Credit Officer, has been promoted to executive vice president, responsible for credit risk activities across the organization.
+12, 2020 /PRNewswire/ -- Webster Bank is pleased to announce that Jason Soto, Chief Credit Officer, has been promoted to executive vice president, responsible for credit risk activities across the organization.
 He reports to directly to Daniel Bley, executive vice president and Chief Risk Officer.

 Since his appointment as Chief Credit Officer in 2018, Jason has overseen and advanced the bank's credit risk strategy and has led the credit risk management governance program.